 - Maintain proper posture and support the abdomen during sudden or violent movements.

 - Remain hydrated with plenty of water and other fluids.

 - Keep the incision area clean by changing the dressing with regularity and washing with warm, soapy water.
 Only touch the incision with clean hands.

-Treatments with the CO2 pixel laser take place in Dr. Ghozland’s tranquil Santa Monica office, located four blocks from the ocean.
-(Although Dr. Ghozland specializes in women’s health and betterment, the CO2 laser technology works on any type of scarring.
+Treatments with the fractional ablative radio-frequency laser take place in Dr. Ghozland’s tranquil Santa Monica office, located four blocks from the ocean.
+(Although Dr. Ghozland specializes in women’s health and betterment, the fractional ablative radio-frequency laser technology works on any type of scarring.
 His office is happy to provide consultation on any type of scar, as well.)